Gift Acceptance Policy

 St. Olaf College reserves the right to refuse any gift.
 Reasons for refusal include but are not limited to gifts that are incompatible with the St. Olaf mission, gifts that impose an undue burden on the college, gifts that put the assets or reputation of the college at risk, and/or gifts that are prohibited by law.
-In cases where this policy conflicts with any preexisting policy, the preexisting policy shall be reviewed by the Gift Acceptance Committee, which shall then make the appropriate recommendations and/or actions.
-Questions about this Policy should be directed to the Office of the Vice President for Advancement at 507-786-3002.
+In cases where this policy conflicts with any pre-existing policy, the pre-existing policy shall be reviewed by the Gift Acceptance Committee, which shall then make the appropriate recommendations and/or actions.
+Questions about the Gift Acceptance Policy should be directed to the Office of the Vice President for Advancement at 507-786-3002.

 Administration of Policy

-The vice president for advancement is responsible for the administration of this policy and the divisional procedures that support this policy.
-Potential exceptions to this policy will be brought to the attention of the vice president for advancement for review by the Gift Acceptance Committee.
-Exceptions to this policy must be approved by a majority vote of the Gift Acceptance Committee.
+The Vice President for Advancement is responsible for the administration of the Gift Acceptance Policy and the divisional procedures that support it.
+Potential exceptions to the Gift Acceptance Policy will be brought to the attention of the Vice President for Advancement for review by the Gift Acceptance Committee.
+Policy exceptions must be approved by a majority vote of the Gift Acceptance Committee.

 Gift Acceptance Committee Membership

-The Gift Acceptance Committee is comprised of the vice president for advancement who will serve as chair of the committee, the director of development, and the chief investment officer.
+The Gift Acceptance Committee is comprised of the Vice President for Advancement who serves as chair of the Committee, the Assistant Vice President for Advancement, the Controller, the Vice President of Equity and Inclusion, and the General Counsel.
 Ad hoc members will be invited to provide representation as needed to properly evaluate the gift being considered.
-Ad hoc members could be other college leaders, staff, or faculty.
+Ad hoc members may include other college leaders, staff, or faculty.

-Meetings may be convened and decisions determined through electronic media or by phone as well as in person.
-When appropriate for additional reflection and consultation, this committee may call upon the president, the chair of the Board of Regents, and/or other senior administrators of the college, and may also consult with a professional who has expertise related to the gift being considered.
+Meetings may be convened and decisions determined through email, by phone, by video conference, or in person.
+When appropriate for additional reflection and consultation, the Gift Acceptance Committee may call upon the St. Olaf College President, the Chair of the St. Olaf Board of Regents, and/or other senior administrators of the College, and may also consult with a professional who has expertise related to the gift being considered.

 Policy Review and Revision

-The vice president for advancement shall regularly review this policy and recommend changes or updates to it.
+The Vice President for Advancement shall regularly review this policy and recommend changes or updates to it.
 The Gift Acceptance Committee shall review and finalize these recommendations.
-Upon the enactment or promulgation of legislation or regulatory rules affecting St. Olaf College’s fundraising and gift acceptance, the vice president for advancement, in consultation with the general counsel and/or treasurer of the college, shall have the authority to make any immediate changes necessary to assure continued compliance with such legislation or regulation.
-Any changes to the policy will be reviewed with the Advancement Committee of the Board of Regents at their next scheduled meeting.
+Upon the enactment or promulgation of legislation or regulatory rules affecting St. Olaf College’s fundraising and gift acceptance, the Vice President for Advancement, in consultation with the General Counsel and/or Chief Financial Officer, shall have the authority to make any immediate changes necessary to assure continued compliance with such legislation or regulation.
+Any changes to the policy will be reviewed with the Advancement and College Communications Committee of the Board of Regents at their next scheduled meeting.